-This year we celebrate 40 years since the Kimberley Land Council was formed.
-In our fortieth year we are as strong as ever.
+Last year we celebrated 40 years since the Kimberley Land Council was formed.
+We are still as strong as ever.
 Kimberley Aboriginal people still stand together as one mob, with one voice.

 Since 1978 there have been challenges and triumphs.
 From the pivotal days of Noonkanbah to the present we have been walking the long road to justice.

 It is this drive to improve the lives of the Kimberley mob and fight for what is rightfully ours that makes the KLC what it is today.

 In 2019, the Kimberley is approximately 80 per cent native title determined.
 We know the last 20 per cent will be just as hard to win back as the first 80.
 We will remain strong and continue on this path, advocating for justice and recognition for our people.